How to Study More Effectively – Top Methods for College

 Replaying Recorded Lectures

-If you intend to record a lecture, seminar, or meeting with the intention of listening to it later to improve your memory and study skills, keep in mind that gathering information is the first step you must take toward creating a memory of that information.
+If you intend to record a lecture, seminar, or meeting to listen to it later to improve your memory and study skills, keep in mind that gathering information is the first step you must take toward creating a memory of that information.
 Taking notes during a lecture might help you to better focus on the information and keep you alert, so recording the lecture and taking notes at the same time might be the best method.

 Repetition is the method by which a baseball player learns to perfect a home run swing.
 Babies use this method to learn how to speak a language.

 Repetition focuses on the fact that information is retained in short-term memory for only a brief period of time.
-By repeating information over and over again, your brain takes the repeated thought patterns and converts them from short-term to long-term memories which you can recall in the long term.
+By repeating information repeatedly, your brain takes repeated thought patterns and converts them from short-term to long-term memories that you can recall in the long term.

-Flash cards, a memory retention technique teachers often use to highlight key points in a lesson, evoke memories of elementary school for many people.
+Flashcards, a memory retention technique teachers often use to highlight key points in a lesson, evoke elementary school memories for many people.
 Reading or hearing large amounts of information can make it difficult for the brain to identify key points.
 Most of the information ends up in short-term memory only.

-Flash cards focus your attention on key points.
-Auditory learners benefit by reading the information aloud from the card while visual learners get the information by reading it.
+Flashcards focus your attention on key points.
+Auditory learners benefit by reading the card’s information, while visual learners get the information by reading it.
 In both instances, the information transfers from short-term to long-term memory.

-Because short-term memory is limited in the number of items it can store, chunking is a memory technique that groups items into larger, more meaningful units.
+Short-term memory is limited in the number of items it can store.
+Chunking is a memory technique that groups items into larger, more meaningful units.
 An example of chunking is remembering the telephone number as 123-456-7890 instead of as 1-2-3-4-5-6-7-8-9-0.

-One of the most effective learning techniques for remembering new or unfamiliar material is to associate it with something that is familiar.
-For example, when introduced to a man named whose name is Robert Banks, thinking of a man robbing a bank might help you to remember his name later.
+One of the most effective learning techniques for remembering new or unfamiliar material is associating it with something familiar.
+For example, when introduced to a man named Robert Banks, thinking of a man robbing a bank might help you remember his name later.

 The method of loci or the memory palace uses visualization to organize and, eventually, recall information.
 Begin using this technique by thinking of a location with which you are familiar, such as a bedroom in your home or, for those who are more creative, an imaginary palace with multiple rooms

 By following a specific route through your palace, you can deposit things that you want to remember later along the way at specific locations.
 When you wish to recall the things you deposited, you simply retrace your steps through the palace.
-Periodically walking the same path through the palace will help you to remember the location of the items when it comes time for you to retrieve them.
+Periodically walking the same path through the palace will help you remember the items’ location when it comes time for you to retrieve them.